jbk2/ubuntu-setup-deploy/README.md

 ## README.md
-_Last updated: `2024-07-17 17:06:22`_
+_Last updated: `2024-07-18 11:24:09`_

-This repo contains script files, for deployment on a Debian Ubuntu Linux distribution to carry out the following:
+This repo contains scripts for auto set up of and deployment to a Linux Debian Ubuntu distribution, to carry out the following:

 - on running the ./setup.sh executable script file: